 Our aim is to open the minds of our pupils to a world enriched with literature.
 We want to share with them an array of texts from the traditional to the contemporary, from poetry to play and to encourage curiosity and a lifelong love of reading, developing the imagination and creativity of our pupils.

 Pupils are given daily lessons where they gain the skills to have a confident and well-mastered voice, both on paper and spoken.
 With a spacious and well-stocked library at the centre of the school and every section having access to their own library, our pupils know that reading is an integral part of their daily life.
+You can view our latest reading lists here.
 An abundance of enriching literature-based activities are run yearly such as writing competitions in school and in the national community, visiting authors, family book club, Shakespeare workshops, book weeks, Ted talks, just to name a few.
 On the journey from Nursery through to Year 8 a high standard of writing, reading, speaking and listening is developed.
 The English department is proud of its contribution to magnificent examination results year on year, including numerous awards from some of the top schools in the United Kingdom.
 But arguably more significantly, expectations are high for all pupils throughout their Prep journey.
 Whether taking ‘a stroll through the deep, dark wood’ or wondering whether ‘maybe there is a beast… maybe it’s only us’, we look forward to inspiring your sons, and daughters in Nursery, to grow a love of English that will journey on with them throughout their lives.

-Our maths curriculum is based on the national curriculum as well as the ISEB syllabus, it is then tailored to meet our pupils’ needs.
+Our Maths curriculum is based on the national curriculum as well as the ISEB syllabus, it is then tailored to meet our pupils’ needs.
 Children are initially taught in form classes until the end of year 4, they are then taught in sets by specialist maths teachers.

-The maths department is very experienced at preparing pupils for a vast array of 11+ and 13+ examinations including scholarship, common entrance and leading London day school examinations, providing pupils with excellent preparation without being overzealous in our approach.
+The Maths department is very experienced at preparing pupils for a vast array of 11+ and 13+ examinations including scholarship, common entrance and leading London day school examinations, providing pupils with excellent preparation without being overzealous in our approach.

 Our teaching methods are traditional with a modern twist.
 We are firm believers that technology, when used correctly, can have a big impact on pupils’ development.
 Confidence and resilience are developed through carefully chosen resources and question selection.
 Lessons are dynamic, purposeful and maintain a sense of fun.

-Students are both engaged and challenged at Dulwich Prep London.
+Pupils are both engaged and challenged at Dulwich Prep London.
 We aim to support a student’s curiosity and creativity to become a problem solver and lifelong learner, keen to know more about the world around them.

 We follow the ISEB syllabus, tailoring the concepts to the students’ needs, with a focus on investigative skills.
 Students are taught in classrooms up to year 4, covering a wide variety of topics.
 From Year 5, the boys are taught by specialist Science teachers in fully equipped, purpose-built labs.